Rose of Tralee (festival)

-The Rose of Tralee International Festival is an annual celebration of Irish women held in Tralee in County Kerry featuring contestants from Ireland or from the Irish diaspora.
+The Rose of Tralee International Festival is an annual celebration held in Tralee in County Kerry of Irish women, featuring contestants from the island of Ireland (Northern Ireland and Ireland) or from the Irish diaspora.

 The festival takes its inspiration from a 19th-century ballad of the same name about a woman called Mary, who because of her beauty was called "The Rose of Tralee".
 The words of the song are credited to C. Mordaunt Spencer and the music to Charles William Glover, but a story circulated in connection with the festival claims that the song was written by William Pembroke Mulchinock, a wealthy Protestant, out of love for Mary O'Connor, a poor Catholic maid in service to his parents.

 History

-The festival has its origins in the local Carnival Queen, once an annual town event, fallen by the wayside due to post-war emigration.
-In 1957, the Race Week Carnival was resurrected in Tralee, and it featured a Carnival Queen.
+The festival has its origins in the local Carnival Queen, once an annual town event.In 1957, the Race Week Carnival was resurrected in Tralee, and it featured a Carnival Queen.
 The idea for the festival came when a group of local business people met in Harty's bar, Tralee to come up with ideas to bring more tourists to the town during the horse racing meeting and to encourage expats to return to their native Tralee.
 Led by Dan Nolan, then managing director of The Kerryman newspaper, they hit on the idea of the Rose of Tralee Festival.
 The event started in 1959 on a budget of £750.

 The founders of the organisation were Billy Clifford, an accountant with the Rank Organisation, who was one of the first recipients of the Golden Rose award (which was inaugurated to celebrate the 10th anniversary of the Festival of Kerry); Dan Nolan, owner of the local newspaper The Kerryman, involved with the Tralee Races; Jo Hussey, a shopkeeper in Tralee; Ted Keane Snr, a local restaurateur, and Margaret Dwyer, a New Yorker, with strong Tralee roots, who moved back to Tralee in 1948 with her two young boys having been widowed in 1945.

 Originally, only women from Tralee were eligible to take part.
 In the early 1960s it was extended to include any women from Kerry, and in 1967 it was further extended to include any women of Irish birth or ancestry.
 Recent winners have included women of mixed heritage: Mindy O'Sullivan (Filipina-Irish), Tara Talbot (Filipina-Irish), Clare Kambamettu (Indian-Irish) and Kirsten Mate Maher (Zambian-Irish).
 On winning the title in 2018 Maher said "There is no 'typical Irish woman'.
 We're all different and we all come in all shapes and sizes and skin colours...
 We're such a diverse community, and we need to embrace that".